jrabbott/manual-of-me/sections/growth-areas.md

 ## "I'm trying to change"

-I am learning to handle my **"Spiky Profile"**—balancing my big ideas with the everyday tasks I find tricky.
+I am committed to **continuous improvement**.
+I am learning to manage my "Spiky Profile" better.

-* **Too many ideas:** Sometimes I have so many ideas I can't catch them all.
+* **Capturing ideas:** Sometimes I have too many ideas to track.
 I am learning better ways to record them so I don't get overwhelmed.
-* **Being stubborn:** Once I decide on a plan, I can be stuck in my ways.
-I am trying to be more open to changing my mind.
+* **Flexibility:** Once I have a plan, I can be stubborn.
+I am trying to be more open to changing direction when the evidence changes.
-* **Being impatient:** Because I see the answer immediately, I can get impatient when others need it explained step-by-step.
-I am trying to slow down.
+* **Patience:** Because I see the solution quickly, I can get impatient.
+I am learning to slow down and bring the team with me.
-* **Trusting people:** Sometimes I can be suspicious of why people are doing things.
-I am trying to trust that people mean well.
+* **Trusting intent:** I can sometimes be suspicious of motives.
+I am trying to start from a place of trust.
-* **How I speak:** I am naturally direct and tough.
-I know this can sometimes sound unkind.
-I am trying to say things more gently.
+* **Tone of voice:** I am naturally direct.
+I know this can sound blunt.
+I am working on delivering feedback more softly.

 [⬅ Back to Home](../index.md)